 Lee and Jackie were known to be close.
 However, their relationship ended up strained in the later years.
 When the former first lady married Aristotle Onassis, she didn’t even inform her sister.
 Instead, Onassis was the one to break the news to Lee.
 When Jackie passed from cancer in 1994, she left her money and most of her possessions to her children, Caroline and John Jr, and her niece and nephew.
 However, she didn’t even “leave a memento for her sister.”

 For Lee, life has been full of tragedy.
 Lee and Stanisław’s son, Anthony, passed away from cancer just a few short months after the death of John F. Kennedy Jr in 1999.

 She was married for a third time to Herbert Ross from 1988 to 2001.
-After their divorce, she reverted back to using her second husband’s last name of Radziwell.
-She’s known to split her time between New York City and Paris.
+After their divorce, she reverted back to using her second husband’s last name of Radziwill.
+She was known to split her time between New York City and Paris.
 Lee died on 15 February 2019.